 2018 – 2019: JamFactory Associateship Training Program, Adelaide, South Australia

 2015 – 2017: University of South Australia, Bachelor of Visual Arts (Ceramics), Adelaide, South Australia

 2018: City Rural Emerging Artist Award winner – award given as a part of South Australian Living Artists Festival.
-This award was for artists in the early stages of their career with under five years professional experience, prize consisted of $2500 cash.
+This award was for artists in the early stages of their career with under five years professional experience.

 2018: SALA Award, presented by Helpmann Academy – the award provided premium registration to the 2018 South Australian Living Artists Festival (SALA), and was awarded to an artist would benefit from exhibiting their work at SALA.

 2018: Helpmann Academy Graduate Exhibition, Drill Hall, presented by Helpmann Academy, Adelaide, South Australia.

 2019: Artist Residency at Shiro Oni Studio in Onishi, Japan – Run by Kjell Hahn.
 A five-week residency focusing on making pieces for an anagama wood firing.
 The studio is located in the Japanese countryside and offers opportunities to work with the surrounding community and participate in a range of workshops.

 2019: Ridgeline Wood Firing Artist Residency – Run by Ben and Peta Richardson of Ridgeline Pottery in Southern Tasmania.
 Three-week residency that involved assisting established artists from around the world (Elisa Helland-Hansen, Catherine White, Anne Mette Hjortshøj, Nancy Fuller) in firing two anagama wood kilns.
 This was followed by participating in the Australian Ceramics Triennale as a volunteer, gaining valuable insight into the conference and an immersion in the event.